Meet your 2024 instructors.

 Jan Brogan, Instructor

-Sessions 2 and 3: Brogan is the author of the soon-to-be-published book, Murder, Race and Boston’s Struggle for Justice, an examination of a 1976 murder of a Harvard football player and its impact on the city and the criminal justice system.
-She’s worked as a reporter at the Boston Globe, The Worcester Telegram & Gazette, and The Providence Journal, where she won the Gerald Loeb award, the most prestigious national award for business journalism.
+On Campus: Jan Brogan is the author of the book, Combat Zone: Murder, Race and Boston’s Struggle for Justice, an examination of a 1976 murder of a Harvard football player and its impact on the city and the criminal justice system.
+She’s worked as a reporter at The Boston Globe, The Worcester Telegram & Gazette, and The Providence Journal, where she won the Gerald Loeb award, the most prestigious national award for business journalism.
 Her freelance magazine work has been published in Boston Magazine, The Improper Bostonian, Technology Illustrated, Forbes Magazine, Good Housekeeping and Ladies Home Journal.

 She is also the author of four published murder mysteries and sold the rights to “A Confidential Source” to Steven Soderbergh for development into a television series.
 She is an alumna of Boston University’s College of Communication and the University of Massachusetts, where she earned a master’s degree in English.
 In 2020, she was named an outstanding educator by the Scholastic Art & Writing Awards program.